 These questions and more guide the integration of real-life problems and recent research in this course designed to be immediately applicable to behavior analysts working with adolescents and adults.

-Course Pacing: This course is 4 CEUs (3 General and 1 Ethics) and should take 3 hours and 20 minutes to complete (50 minutes/CEU, per the BACB).
+Course Pacing: This course is 3 CEUs and should take 2 hours and 30 minutes to complete (50 minutes/CEU, per the BACB).
 A course timer is provided at the end of the course.
 The timer is an imperfect guide and it is recommended that users informally log their time.
 User verification of time spent, and additional reading, are provided in the course survey presented prior to the final quiz.